nestjs-addons/in-memory-db/README.md

 ```

-Of course, it will also be possible to use an Entity Controller with a specific feature service by using the decorator `InjectInMemoryDBService`
+In order to have an Entity Controller use a feature-specific instance of the service, use the decorator `InjectInMemoryDBService` in the controller's provided by this library as shown below:

 ```typescript
 @Controller('api/users')